 Who could have guessed a new gas station would garner so much attention?
 Apparently, to its loyal fans, Wawa is much more than a place to fill your tank-- it’s also a popular place to fill up your belly.

-Wawa, a national convenience store and gas station chain, is planning to open its new Mount Dora location in June.
+Wawa, a national convenience store and gas station chain, is planning to open its new Mount Dora location in June, but an exact date isn't available yet.
 Their 24-hour, take-out food and beverage menu won’t disappoint loyal diehards that have literally been waiting years for the new location to open.

 Breakfast offerings include breakfast sandwiches, burritos, bowls, hoagies and oatmeal.
 Lunch and dinner feature burgers, quesadillas, burritos and burrito bowls, sourdough melts, soups and salads, plus hot and cold hoagies. .